Lecture 5 : Navigation

 Challenge question (Medium):

-What’s the point of using routing to go to the MainPage
+What’s the point of using routing to go to the MainPage?
+Why not simply PushAsync the MainPage?

 Challenge (Medium): Navigating to CommentsPage: